liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/04-deploying-a-maven-module-to-liferay.markdown

 command execution.

 In this tutorial, you'll learn how to deploy your Liferay Maven module automatically.
-Before you can deploy a your Maven project, you must have it configured to generate an OSGi module JAR; visit the [Creating a Module JAR Using Maven](/develop/tutorials/-/knowledge_base/7-0/creating-a-module-jar-using-maven) tutorial to for more information.
+Before you can deploy your Maven project, you must have it configured to generate an OSGi module JAR; visit the [Creating a Module JAR Using Maven](/develop/tutorials/-/knowledge_base/7-0/creating-a-module-jar-using-maven) tutorial for more information.

 You'll learn how to deploy your Liferay Maven module automatically next.